Is ramen unhealthy? Coming from someone who's eaten thousands of bowls, the answer may surprise you. Sodium amount, calories - we're covering it all!

 * some Jiro bowls go well past 2,000 calories

 In summary, depending on the ramen style, calories can vary a great deal.
 In terms of soup, light and clear soups (e.g. shio) are not as calorific as murky, fatty soups (e.g. miso or tonkotsu).

 A cloudy pork bone soup will naturally have more calories than a transparent chicken bone and vegetable based one.
-Excluding the third example above, most of the calories in ramen actually come from the noodles!
+Excluding bowls like the 2 Kilo Ramen Beast above, most of the calories in ramen actually come from the noodles!